npms-io/npms-analyzer/README.md

 ## Architecture

-There's a separate document to explain the architecture, you may read it [here](./docs/architecture.md).
+There's a separate document that explains the architecture, you may read it [here](./docs/architecture.md).

 ## Setup

-There's a separate document to explain the setup procedure, you may read it [here](./docs/setup.md).
+There's a separate document that explains the setup procedure, you may read it [here](./docs/setup.md).

 ## Tests